christianddev/BooksAndAuthors/README.md

 ### 🛠 Next improvements

-- Perform tests to ensure the quality and robustness of the application
+- Perform tests to ensure the quality and robustness of the application.
-- Improve the typing of data coming from the ORM
+- Improve the typing of data coming from the ORM.
 - Apply security over routes using an authentication provider such as OAuth with JWT.
 - Add the possibility to export the list using csv or plain text.
-- Add pagination for some `GET`, use headers from request
+- Add pagination for some `GET`, use headers from request:
   - `api/v1/authors`
   - `api/v1/authors/all/books`
   - `api/v1/book`
   - `api/v1/books/all/authors`
 - Apply logger
-- For the test and development environment, use sedders or migrations from sequelize to set up a database to improve the experience
+- For the test and development environment, use seders or migrations from sequelize to set up a database. to improve the experience.
-- deploy in the cloud
+- Deploy in the cloud.

 ## 👾 known bugs

 - api:
-  - the database must be ready for operation before starting the application.
+  - The database must be ready for operation before starting the application.
 - sql:
-  - if an author or a book is temporarily deleted, it is not possible to register a new one, as the verification query detects that such a record exists in the database, if the deletion were independent, a new business rule would be that it does not detect that record as a duplicate or existing record, if the database record is temporarily deleted.
+  - If an author or a book is temporarily deleted, it is not possible to register a new one, as the verification query detects that such a record exists in the database, if the deletion were independent, a new business rule would be that it does not detect that record as a duplicate or existing record, if the database record is temporarily deleted.